 Try it out Grab a pre-built OpenJDK binary from AdoptOpenJDK to install on your system, and see how your applications perform when the OpenJ9 JVM is at work.

 Build your own If you are familiar with building OpenJDK, you might want to build it with OpenJ9 yourself.
-For a deeper dive, read the build instructions, which cover all the steps to build a version 8 or version 9 OpenJDK with OpenJ9 and how to test your binary.
+For a deeper dive, read the build instructions, which cover all the steps to build an OpenJDK with OpenJ9 and how to test your binary.